BBTastro/cc-beatBoxLab/docs/features/QUICK_START_GUIDE.md

 ## Step 2: Create Your First Challenge
 1. **Access Settings**: Click the hamburger menu (☰) in the top right corner, then select **"Settings"**
-   - *Alternative: Click "+ New Challenge" on the beats or Details tab*
+   - *Alternative: Click "+ New Challenge" on the steps or Details tab*

 2. **Start New Challenge**: Click **"+ New Challenge"** button